Fix (beer): The brewery at Syngrou

 The old brewery on Syngrou Avenue, was demolished and replaced in 1965 by a new building.
 This is an early work by Takis Zenetos, an 'Enfant terrible' of Greek architecture.
 Nevertheless, because of its size, it became the symbol of an ignorant large-scale industry, and its residents called for its demolition and the construction of a park back in 1982.

 In 1994, the former brewery building on Syngrou Avenue was sold to the Attiko Metro subway operator, who intended to build an underground garage and a park above.
 Numerous preservationists and fans of the architect demonstrated.
 After partial demolition of about 40% of the building and fierce protests, the car park investor gave in and limited himself to the already demolished area, where a lower building was built.
 The remainder was donated for future use as a museum of modern art.
+Today it is the site of the National Museum of Contemporary Art, Athens.
 The subway station Athens, which opened in 2001 directly next to the building, and an overhead tram stop are named Syngrou-Fix.